-Specialty Chemicals competes with Nouryon, Kemira and Chemtrade across North America.
+Specialty Chemicals competes with Nouryon Chemicals, Kemira Paper Chemicals and Chemtrade Logistics in North America.
 The business also competes with a number of multinational and regional producers worldwide.
 Key competitive factors include price, product quality, logistics capability, reliability of supply, and technical capability and service.
 Kemira and Chemtrade do not provide chlorine dioxide generators or related technology.
-The business also competes with chlor-alkali producers, such as Olin Corporation, Occidental Chemical Corporation, Westlake Chemical Corporation, Shintech Inc. and Formosa Plastics Corporation, as well as Chemtrade.
+The business also competes with chlor-alkali producers, such as Olin Corporation, Occidental Chemical Corporation, Westlake Chemical Corporation, Shintech Inc. and Formosa Plastics Corporation, as well as Chemtrade Logistics.
 Many of Specialty Chemicals' competitors are large companies with greater resources than Superior and therefore may be difficult to compete against successfully.